 'A Chronicle of Ashes' is a series of short stories exploring the extended Foxhole universe.
 These are unrelenting tales of human struggle in the face of apathy and violence, borne by a world in a constant state of war.
 Content Warning: A Chronicle of Ashes depicts scenes of violence and war.

-Most of the time, they marched was at night.
-The roads this far out were precarious too, never knowing whether your next step would be solid ground or open air.
+Most of the time they marched at night.
+So far into mountainous terrain, the roads were precarious, never knowing whether your next step would be on solid ground or open air.
 Each member of the squad made a point to keep pace with the one in front of them.
-Daylight burned fast in Nicnevin, and Lieutenant-Corporal Joren Fisk ensured his squad hit the correct milestones each day.
+Daylight burned fast in Nicnevin, and Lance-Corporal Joren Fisk ensured his squad hit their intended milestones each day.
 They were rarely given meaningful orders other than to march and follow close behind.
 He was a quiet man and spent little time actually mentoring.
 Hanne didn't know much about him other than what she could glean from Astrid's gossipy whispers.

 "I hear he's turned down promotion several times just to stay in the field.
 He could have a cozy command position by now, they say."
 Astrid adjusted the rifle slung over her shoulder.

 "He's a damned fine sniper.
 At least that's what I've heard anyway.
 No wonder they call him Crow.
 Look at him."
 Astrid nodded in Crow's direction.
 The wind tossed his grey jacket around like a wildfire.
 He was thin and wiry, like the bird he was named for.
-His helmet had that crow painted on the right side, which always seemed to be mocking you no matter where you were.
-Crow was the one who had thrown the pistol at her feet.
+His helmet had that crow painted on the right side, which always seemed to be mocking you no matter where you stood.
+Crow was the one who had thrown the pistol in front of Magnus.
 "He's at least in his late thirties, right?
 Someone lives that long in the field and they've not been promoted to command?
 Something strange there."

-The pair all but stared at him, lingering at the back of the column.
+The pair all but stared at him, lingering at the rear of the column.

 "So if he didn't want command, why would he take on novitiates like us?
 Isn't that usually a way to fast-track it?"
 Hanne said under her breath.